Seedy-Fiuba-Grupo-5/Backend-payments-sc/README.md

 herramientas adicionales del motor Docker.
 Entre ellas, permite la utilización de archivos `<Dockerfile name>.dockerignore` que permiten indicar que archivos ignorar para archivos Dockerfile ubicados en un mismo directorio.
+Note: The environment variable DOCKER_BUILDKIT set to 1, allows the utilization of additional tools of Docker engine.
+One of these tools is the `<Dockerfile name>.dockerignore` files like, which are used to ignore files and folders while building containers whose dockerfile exists in the same directory.

 ### Start services
 ```